-The Karma Puja is a festival of agriculture and is very sacred to the indigenous peoples in the Indian states of Jharkhand and nearby states: Bihar, Madhya Pradesh, Chhattisgarh, Jharkhand, Orissa and Assam.
-Tribal groups like Baiga, Oraon, Binjhwari, Munda, Majhwar, Ho, Khortha, Korba and many more tribal communities celebrate this festival.
-This festival is associated with harvest, which is symbolised through a Karam tree.
-It symbolised fertility, prosperity and all that is auspicious.
+Karma is a nature worship festival and is very sacred to the indigenous peoples in the Indian states of Jharkhand and nearby states: Bihar, Madhya Pradesh, Chhattisgarh, Odisha, West Bengal, and Assam.
+Tribes like Baiga, Oraon, Binjhwari, Munda, Majhwar, Ho, Khortha, Korba, Santhal, Nagpuri and many more tribal communities celebrate this festival.

 The history of the festival is not much known.
 But local historians aver that it’s being celebrated since time immemorial.
-The legend behind the festival, according to anthropologist Harimohan (1972, as cited in JharkhandStateNews 2012), is:
+The legend behind the festival, according to anthropologist Harimohan is:

 There are multiple versions of the story behind the origin of Karam Puja.

 Karma Dance is also one of the oldest dance form in India.
-Karma dance, which is also popularly known as Karma Naach, is performed by the tribes of Jharkhand, Chhattisgarh, Madhya Pradesh, Bihar, Orissa and other regions of the country.
+Karma dance, which is also popularly known as Karma Naach, is performed by the indigenous peoples of Jharkhand, Chhattisgarh, Madhya Pradesh, Bihar, Orissa and other regions of the country.
 The dancers hold each others’ waists and dance in the rhythm of music welcoming the spring and forming a circle through their movements around a tree that is venerated as Karma.